WeiTing1991/algorithms-journey/README.md

-# my algorithms learning journey
+# My algorithms learning journey

 Algorithm and Data Structures

-This repository is my personal not for implementation of data structures and algorithms.
+This repository is my personal note for implementation of data structures and algorithms.